 You’ll also want to consider how long you have to explore Algonquin Park.
 Not everyone has 8-10 days available for a trip that really takes them deep into the backcountry wilderness!
 There are many options for those who only have one day or a few to venture into the park by canoe, kayak, foot or bike.

 Here are some examples of canoe trip routes in Algonquin Park, but there are many more to discover and explore.

 Ragged Falls Day Trip

 This is one of our most popular day trips!
 Enjoy an easy paddle, mainly on a small river, to scenic Ragged Falls and back.
 This self-guided trip usually takes about 3-4 hours and departs right from the dock of our Oxtongue Lake store.

 Pack a picnic lunch – once you see the falls from your canoe or kayak, you may want to hike to the top and enjoy the awesome beauty of this spectacular cataract, as well as take a few photos.
-If you don’t have time to take the trip to Ragged Falls, you can explore the scenic bay just beyond our dock.
+If you don’t have time to make the trip to Ragged Falls, you can explore the scenic bay just beyond our dock.

 Trip Length: 3-4 hours [more info]

 Costello Creek Day Trip

 This is available as a guided or self-guided trip.

 Trip Length: 2 hours [more info]